-- The issuance by the Company of up to approximately 5,926,000 shares of its common stock in connection with the conversion of its Series B Convertible Preferred Stock into shares of common stock (the "Preferred Conversion Proposal"); - The issuance by the Company of up to approximately 3,061,000 shares of its common stock in connection with the conversion of its 9.5% Convertible Subordinated Notes ("9.5% Notes") into shares of common stock and/or the payment of interest on the 9.5% Notes in shares of common stock (the "Note Conversion Proposal"); - · The election of seven members of our Board of Directors (the "Board Election Proposal"); - The ratification of the appointment of Friedman LLP as our independent registered public accounting firm for the fiscal year ending September 30, 2017 (the "Auditor Ratification Proposal"); - The approval of an amendment to our 2013 Incentive Stock Plan (the "2013 Plan") to increase the number of shares of common stock issuable pursuant to awards granted under the 2013 Plan from 1,000,000 shares to 4,000,000 shares (the "2013 Plan Amendment Proposal"); and - The approval of any adjournment or postponement of the Annual Meeting for the purpose of soliciting additional proxies if there are not sufficient votes at the time of the Annual Meeting to approve the Preferred Conversion Proposal and/or the Note Conversion Proposal (the "Adjournment Proposal").
+- The issuance by the Company of up to approximately 5,926,000 shares of its common stock in connection with the conversion of its Series B Convertible Preferred Stock into shares of common stock (the "Preferred Conversion Proposal"); - The issuance by the Company of up to approximately 3,061,000 shares of its common stock in connection with the conversion of its 9.5% Convertible Subordinated Notes ("9.5% Notes") into shares of common stock and/or the payment of interest on the 9.5% Notes in shares of common stock (the "Note Conversion Proposal"); - · The election of seven members of our Board of Directors (the "Board Election Proposal"); - The ratification of the appointment of Friedman LLP as our independent registered public accounting firm for the fiscal year ending September 30, 2017 (the "Auditor Ratification Proposal"); - The approval of an amendment to our 2013 Incentive Stock Plan (the "2013 Plan") to increase the number of shares of common stock issuable pursuant to awards granted under the 2013 Plan from 1,000,000 shares to 4,000,000 shares (the "2013 Plan Amendment Proposal"); - A non-binding advisory resolution to approve executive compensation (the "Say on Pay Resolution"); - A non-binding advisory resolution to determine the frequency of the non-binding advisory vote on executive compensation (the "Say on Pay Frequency Resolution"); and - The approval of any adjournment or postponement of the Annual Meeting for the purpose of soliciting additional proxies if there are not sufficient votes at the time of the Annual Meeting to approve the Preferred Conversion Proposal and/or the Note Conversion Proposal (the "Adjournment Proposal").

 The Board of Directors has fixed the record date as the close of business on July 5, 2017, the date for determining the Company's stockholders entitled to receive notice of and vote at the Annual Meeting and any adjournment thereof.
 Only holders of record of the Company's common stock on that date are entitled to have their votes counted at the Annual Meeting or any adjournment.
-These proxy materials are dated July 10, 2017 and are first being mailed to the Company's stockholders on or about July 14, 2017.
+These proxy materials are dated July 11, 2017 and are first being mailed to the Company's stockholders on or about July 14, 2017.